-This Sunday is the seven year anniversary of the kidnapping of former FBI agent Robert Levinson while he was in Iran.
+Sunday is the seven year anniversary of former FBI agent Robert Levinson’s being kidnapped while in Iran.

-Secretary of State John Kerry issued a statement Sunday, stating that “the United States remains committed to the safe return of Mr. Levinson to his family.”
+Secretary of State John Kerry issued a statement today, seven years later, stating that “the United States remains committed to the safe return of Mr. Levinson to his family.”
 He also asked that Iran’s government work with the United States to end this travesty.

 CBS Miami reports that the White House has continually stated that Levinson was not working for the government when he was captured.
 However, in a statement last January, Levinson’s wife confirmed that he was working as a private investigator for the CIA at the time he was taken in Iran.